 O-5 Retirement Pay Estimate:

-Most retirees under the High-36 Plan will receive 50% of their base pay at 20 years, which would equal the following amounts:
+Those under the BRS receive 40% of their average highest base pay at 20 years.
+In our example, the retirement pay would be dispersed in the following amounts:

 E-7 Retirement Pay Estimate: